-SDP-1101 and TCPII-021-2015 for Westphalia Central Park, which is adjacent to Sections 5 and 6, were approved by the Planning Board on February 25, 2016 (PGCPB Resolution No. 16-32), subject to conditions of approval for Phase 1 of the central park area.
+SDP-1101, and TCPII-021-2015 for Westphalia Central Park, which is adjacent to Sections 5 and 6, were approved by the Planning Board on February 25, 2016 (PGCPB Resolution No. 16-32), subject to conditions of approval for Phase 1 of the central park area.
 This resulted in a change to the limits of central park, which was expanded to include a portion of Section 6 in the park dedication.
 This resulted in an amendment to the SDP and revision to TCPII for Section 6, to adjust the section boundary to match the revised park boundary (SDP-1302-01 and TCPII-019-13-01) respectively.

-The original SDP-1302 for Sections 5 and 6 and TCPII-019-13 and TCPII-020-13 were approved by the Planning Director on November 8, 2013 with no conditions, for the limited purpose of providing woodland conservation afforestation to fulfill the woodland conservation requirements of development occurring in Sections 2 and 3.
+The original SDP-1302 for Sections 5 and 6 and TCPII-019-13 and TCPII-020-13 were approved by the Planning Director on November 8, 2013 with no conditions, for the limited purpose of providing woodland conservation afforestation and to fulfill the woodland conservation requirements of development occurring in Sections 2 and 3.
 SDP-1302-01, for rough grading and infrastructure for stormwater management (SWM), was approved by the Planning Board on December 15, 2016 (PGCPB Resolution No. 16-140) formalizing that approval, subject to seven conditions.
 SDP-1302-02 is an infrastructure SDP for 159 single-family attached (townhouses) lots for Parkside in Section 5 and rough grading for Section 6.
 The Planning Board approved this SDP on September 14, 2017, with eight conditions.
 SDP-1302-03 is an infrastructure SDP for 134 single-family attached units and 86 two-family attached units in Section 5, and 274 single-family attached units and 32 single-family detached units in Section 6.
 The Planning Board approved this SDP on December 13, 2018, with nine conditions.
-SDP-1302-04, was approved by the Planning Director on November 15, 2019 with no conditions, to include the addition of the unplatted portion of Woodyard Road to the application and did not alter the layout of the prior approval.
+SDP-1302-04 was approved by the Planning Director on November 15, 2019 with no conditions to include the addition of the unplatted portion of Woodyard Road to the application and did not alter the layout of the prior approval.
 SDP-1302-05 is a Director-level application for infrastructure and is currently under review.
 The application proposes to revise the layout in Sections 5 and 6 and provides a variety of lot sizes to accommodate additional product, including the architectural models proposed with the subject application.
 The revised layout proposed with SDP-1302-05 will not increase the total number of units approved with the prior applications, and the Planning Board's decision related to the subject application for architecture will not impact the outcome of the Planning Director's decision related to SDP-1302-05.
+SDP-1302-06 is a Planning Board-level application for Mid-Atlantic Builders architecture only and is scheduled to be heard on the same date.

-The project is also subject to SWM Concept Plan 14846-2006-02, for Sections 4, 5, and 6 of the Parkside development, which was originally approved on August 25, 2009, updated on May 25, 2017, and is valid good through May 25, 2020.
+The project is also subject to SWM Concept Plan 14846-2006-02, for Sections 4, 5, and 6 of the Parkside development, which was originally approved on August 25, 2009, updated on May 25, 2017, and will be valid through May 25, 2020.
 Grading has already commenced on the property and the SWM facilities are under construction.